A Guide to Anti-Money Laundering for Crypto Firms

 - Sanctions screening: Firms must ensure they do not facilitate the criminal activities of customers that are subject to international sanctions and other restrictions.
 Accordingly, firms should screen customers and transactions against the relevant international sanctions and watch lists.

-- PEP screening: Firms must screen their customers to establish their politically exposed person status in order to determine whether they present a higher AML risk.
+- PEP screening: Firms must screen their customers to establish their politically exposed person status and determine whether they present a higher AML risk.
 PEP screening should include customers’ relatives and close associates.

 - Adverse media monitoring: Adverse or negative media stories often indicate that customers are involved in criminal activities and present a higher AML/CFT risk.
 Firms should monitor for adverse information from both traditional screen and print news media and online sources.

 AML compliance software: In order to manage the extensive data collection and analysis requirements mandated by AML regulations within their jurisdiction, firms should integrate suitable compliance software within their solution, including a range of smart technology tools.
 Automated AML technology adds speed, efficiency, and accuracy benefits to the compliance process, and reduces the potential for costly human error.
-Smart technology also allows firms to adapt to emergent criminal methodologies and to changes in the regulatory landscape as new AML legislation is introduced.
+Smart technology also allows firms to adapt to emergent financial crime methodologies, and to changes in the regulatory landscape when new AML legislation is introduced.